MetPX/sarracenia/_sources/How2Guides/v2ToSr3.rst.txt

 examples:
  * flowcb/poll/airnow.py

+In a v2 poll, output exchanges were sometimes quite popular exchanges (e.g. xpublic) which would cause the duplicate_suppression queues in an sr3 poll to be much larger than necessary.

+When using a poll in sr3, ideally the post_exchange is one dedicated to this poll, so that the vip participants prime their duplicate suppression cache with only items published by the poll.

 Scheduled Flow
 ~~~~~~~~~~~~~~

 If there is a WISKIS ( https://www.kisters.net/wiski ) server, one needs to issue
-time centric queries are regular intervals. so a gather() entry point is implmented
+time centric queries are regular intervals. so a *gather()* entry point is implemented
 which returns a list of messages that a downloader will use to obtain the data.

 * https://github.com/MetPX/sarracenia/blob/development/sarracenia/examples/flow/opg.conf an example flow configuration for polling Ontario Power Generation sensors.

 * https://github.com/MetPX/sarracenia/blob/development/sarracenia/flowcb/scheduled/wiski.py  The plugin used by the OPG configuration using the gather() entry point.

+Like a poll, one can use the *download* option to consume the messages by downloading in the same configuration,
+or publish to an exchange for downloading by a separate subscriber or sarra to scale downloading.

 on_html_page -> subclass flowcb/poll